-The new connector offers streamlined installation process combined with automated user configuration and deeper integration with Syncplicity will further drive down administration time.
+The new connector offers streamlined installation process combined with automated user configuration and deeper integration with Syncplicity by Axway will further drive down administration time.

 New rules based publishing enables business process automation, driving up efficiencies.
 As an example, you can now publish documents that have an “approved” attribute value for document status in Documentum.

 Extended Enterprise Reach